es-ude/denspp.offline/README.md

 It is recommended that each working group will create a new branch for editing their input.
 At the end of each project, their input will be merged with the main branch.
-Further informations about this software framework are described in the PPTX/PDF-Documentation.
-To get the first start of this Framework, we recommend to create a virtual virtual environment ( venv) with installing all packages from the requirement file.
-This can be done using the following command line in the terminal (Command Prompt) with activing the venv.
+Further informations about this software framework are described in the paper at the end of the readme file.

+## Installation

+We recommended to install all python packages for using this API with a virtual environment (venv).
+Therefore, we also recommend to `uv` ([Link](https://docs.astral.sh/uv/)) package manager.
+For this you type-in the following commands into the terminal (Powershell) on Windows.
 ````
-python3 -m pip install -r requirements.txt
+powershell -c "irm https://astral.sh/uv/install.ps1 | iex"
+uv venv
+.\.venv\Scripts\activate
+uv sync
 ````

 ## File structure